-The sections below provide additional details on how this diaper performed during testing compared to the other products we reviewed.
+Below you will find our comparison of how this diaper performed relative to other products we reviewed.
 The individual metric scores were used to calculate the overall score with a weighted emphasis on absorption and leakage, key functionality metric for diapers.

 Babyganic diapers earned an 9 of 10 for absorption.
 This is the second highest score in the group with only the Nature Babycare diapers earning a higher score.

 This diaper had significantly less moisture on the test paper than most of the competition.
-Less moisture means a drier diaper surface.
-A drier diaper means a drier baby and less chance of skin irritation and diaper rash from wetness.
+Less moisture means a drier diaper surface and reduced odds of diaper rash from wetness.
 This is a big deal and one of the key functions of a diaper so it is definitely bragging rights when a diaper performs this well.